Stephen Barber & Sandi Harris, Lutemakers

 A copy of the two inlaid arabesque panels - which the original has inlaid into the rear of its upper pegbox - is also available to special order, in mammoth ivory.
 On a recent trip to Nürnberg, we examined this instrument again (having first measured its back and photographed it in 1986) and it seemed to us that these two rear panels actually started off as one single, continuous panel from either an 11 or 13 course pegbox rear, which was simply cut in half and re-used on this lute's pegbox.
 Whatever its provenance, it seems likely that it was fitted during the instrument's playing life.

-11 ribs in rio rosewood striped with flamed maple, flamed maple / plum,
+11 ribs in Santos rosewood striped with flamed maple (above), flamed maple / plum,

-birds-eye / plum, and poplar / rio rosewood; ebony-veneered neck & fingerboard;
+birds-eye / plum, and poplar / Santos rosewood; ebony-veneered neck & fingerboard;

-ebony pegs with bone pips.
+ebony pegs with bone pips; bone edging to neck; black/white/black soundboard half-edging.
 Bass rider type.

 The image above shows a version of the MI46 Schelle made using stylistic details taken from the 1726 instrument, including its distinctive striped back in plum and maple, and its beautiful rose design.